Chitwan Photography Tour - 6 Days Itinerary and Cost

 Individual to Group bookings

-Our treks are organized with a minimum of 2 people, so If anyone is alone and does not have a friend or family joining them, we can organize a group trek open for all.
+Our treks are organised with a minimum of 2 people, so If anyone is alone and does not have a friend or family joining them, we can organize a group trek open for all.
 If you prefer to join a group, we can also help you connect with other trekkers.
 Once you confirm, your group trek will be posted on our website, so others can join too.
 This is our policy to make every trek into your own personal holiday in the Himalayas.

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
 We are proudly members of the Trekking agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our Founder, Mr. Ganesh Simkhada, was a former Director of the Nepal Tourism Board (NTB) and formal General Secretary of the Nepal Mountaineering Association (NMA).
+Our Founder, Ganesh Prasad Simkhada, has held senior positions in Nepal's tourism and mountaineering institutions (NTB) and formal General Secretary of the Nepal Mountaineering Association (NMA).
 To confirm your booking, we require a 10% advance payment.
 Payment options include the Himalayan bank online portal (on our website), major credit cards, bank transfers, Wise, and Western Union.
 After your arrival in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
 Please make sure your passport has a minimum of 6 months of validation period remaining at your arrival date in Nepal.

 Last-minute booking